 - Myrrh Essential Oil

-- Melt shea butter, beeswax and coconut oil in a double boiler.
+- Melt the shea butter, beeswax, and coconut oil in a double boiler.

-- Remove from heat and add mica powder and essential oils.
+- Remove the oils from the heat and then add the mica powder and essential oils.

-Ever tried using gold, frankincense & myrrh in a recipe before?
+Have you ever tried using gold, frankincense, and myrrh in a recipe before?
 Share below!